96 beautiful diapers made with love. That is 48 sets of diapers for 48 little angels and their families.

 20 little boy diapers for 10 little boy angels.And 20 little girl diapers for 10 little girl angels.

-Please visit and READ THE INFORMATION AT THIS LINK.
-If this sounds like something you would like to be a part of, email us for your FREE patterns and sewing instructions!
+Please visit and READ THE INFORMATION AT THIS LINK FIRST.
+If this sounds like something you would like to be a part of, email us for your FREE patterns and sewing instructions or read more about our wooden patterns available for purchase below.

 Wooden Patterns?!
 Whaaaaa?